Gena Rowlands, star of ‘The Notebook’ and ‘A Woman Under the Influence,’ dead at 94 | KRDO

 The actress was also awarded an honorary Oscar in 2015, alongside director Spike Lee, as a recognition of “extraordinary lifetime achievement” in cinema, according to the Academy website.

-“I got my mom to play older Allie, and we spent a lot of time talking about Alzheimer’s and wanting to be authentic with it, and now, for the last five years, she’s had Alzheimer’s,” Cassavetes told the publication.
+“I got my mom to play older Allie, and we spent a lot of time talking about Alzheimer’s and wanting to be authentic with it, and now, for the last five years, she’s had Alzheimer’s,” Cassavetes told Entertainment Weekly at the time.
 “She’s in full dementia.
 And it’s so crazy — we lived it, she acted it, and now it’s on us.”

+Rowlands was also directed by Nick Cassavetes in the 1996 film “Unhook the Stars.”
+Speaking to the Los Angeles Times in 2015, the actress said working with her son was a joy.

+“Everyone said it must be hard to work for your son.
+I guess when you feel loved, everything is easy,” she told the Times.

 The-CNN-Wire